 Zinc: Zinc plays a critical role in retina function.
 Some research suggests that zinc can slow the progression of macular degeneration.
 Leading Food Sources of Zinc: Barley, Oysters, Crab, Wheat, Lamb, Beef, Chicken, Turkey.

 The increase in antioxidants is beneficial for many aspects of the body.
 Free radicals are created from activity in our mitochondria, small energy producers in our cells.
 Usually, antioxidants are plentiful enough and can meet the demands of the free radicals produced.
 When bound to antioxidants, free radicals are flushed from our body.
 However, when too many free radicals are produced without sufficient antioxidants, our detoxification process cannot meet the demands and free radicals can cause harm to our body.
 This is all part of the NeuroEndoMetabolic Stress Response.
 It is important to keep these processes in balance with each other in order to mitigate the effects of macular degeneration and other detrimental diseases.

 Your eyesight is one of the most important senses you have and you need to protect it.
 This means that you need to be aware of macular degeneration causes such as diet, smoking, and genetics.
 However, the direct cause of this degeneration is unknown you may not be able to avoid it, but you can slow its progress by:

 Losing your eyesight can be frightening.
 However, by working to improve your condition you can take control and help improve your overall health.
-For help with that, talk to our team by clicking the banner or by ringing +1 (626) 571-1234.
+For help with that, talk to our team by clicking here or by ringing +1 (626) 571-1234.